-Are you looking for books like the Hunger Games?
+Are you looking for books like Red Rising or the Hunger Games?

 Books like the Hunger Games You Need to Read Now Before the Dystopia Seizes Them